ohbm/osr2023/README.md

 This is the GitHub repository for the OHBM Open Science Room (OSR).

-This repository hosts the code for [the current OSR2022 website](https://ohbm.github.io/osr2022).
+This repository hosts the code for [the OSR2023 website](https://ohbm.github.io/osr2023).

 Below we provide basic info and links to more information.